zenbase-ai/core/README.md

   </div>
 </div>

-# Zenbase AI SDK —  Prompt engineering, automated.
+# Zenbase Core —  Prompt engineering, automated.

-The Zenbase AI SDK is the library for programming — not prompting — AI in production.
+Zenbase Core is the library for programming — not prompting — AI in production.
 It is a spin-out of [Stanford NLP's DSPy](https://github.com/stanfordnlp/dspy) project started by key contributors.
 DSPy is an excellent framework for R&D. Zenbase strives to be its brother for software engineering.

 ## Key Points